-In summer 2017, we consulted on improvements to the Wick Road area between Kenworthy Road and Morning Lane, including
+In 2017 we consulted on improvements to the Wick Road area between Kenworthy Road and Morning Lane, including:

 - reverting Wick Road to two-way traffic